 "This course provided insight into the definitions and understanding of current freshwater regulations from regulators.
 Information can be applied directly to work stations."

 "Excellent information on applications and permits.
 Learn[ed] the ins and outs of the state's review process.
 Lets you get inside the head of the NJDEP."

 Process Your Permit Efficiently and Get the Job Done!

 Learn the ins and outs of the Freshwater Wetlands Protection Act Rules.
 Participants will learn when and how to apply for Letters of Interpretation, General Permits, Individual Freshwater Wetlands and State Open Water Fill Permits, as well as Transition Area Waivers.

-- Individual Freshwater and State Open Water Permit (FWIP)Transition Area Waiver (TAW)
+- Letter of Interpretation (LOI); General Permits (GP) for disturbances to Wetlands and/or Transition Areas and Individual Freshwater and State Open Water Permit (FWIP)Transition Area Waiver (TAW)

 Who Should Attend